 Please refer to the return to campus page for more information on these delivery modes and students who can enrol in each mode based on their location.

 Semester 2 - Off Campus

 |Fees||Look up fees|

 The field trip will be under the supervision of the subject coordinators.
-Students are responsible for the cost of airfares, internal travel, accommodation and food.
+Students are responsible for the cost of travel, accommodation and food.
 In 2021 the estimated cost is between $900-$1100.